 2) Attachable lens.
 I recommend SquidCam, Photojojo or Olloclip.

-3) Tripod (that is if you have really shaky hands, but in the process your hands will eventually learn how to stay still, or you can use an alternative stabilizer like the ground or the wall).
+3) Tripod for iPhone (that is if you have really shaky hands, but in the process your hands will eventually learn how to stay still, or you can use an alternative stabilizer like the ground or the wall).

 Step 1: Lighting

 First I will talk about lighting.
 Macro photography is at its best when it’s taken early morning or late afternoon, where it’s shady.
 We cannot capture a shot in direct sunlight because it will come out really bright and the details won’t be as clear.

 But if you do find a beautiful flower in a bright environment, just look for a shaded area and capture it.
 Above is an example of a shot I took under a tree (the shade that I found).

 Step 2 : Places To Go

 The amazing thing about macro photography is that it makes you go to places that you would not go to because you would never believe what amazing things can be found, lets say, in your backyard, on the sidewalk while you take a stroll, or even in your front yard.

 For a beginner it will be hard to find extreme close-up things, but for now I suggest shooting the flowers you see as that will train your eyes for extreme macro scanning.

 As it turns out, the most important iPhone camera features are completely hidden from regular iPhone users.
 That's why we created this free video revealing 7 hidden iPhone camera features that every photographer should use.
 Click here to watch this video.